martijnjongman/HuurAssessment/vue-application/README.md

 # Huurassessment

-**Huurassessment** is a web application built with Vue 3 and TypeScript, utilizing Vuex for state management and Vite for development and build processes.
-This project aims to provide an efficient platform for users to search and filter rental properties in the Netherlands.
+**Huurassessment** is a web application built with Vue 3, TailwindCSS and TypeScript, utilizing Vuex for state management and Vite for development and build processes.

 ## Table of Contents